 A sudden increase in gearbox temperature is a warning that the bearings are at the point of failing.
 Make certain that the bearing lubricant is of the proper viscosity and at the correct level (see LU-BRICATION in Section E).
 Bearing overheating can also be caused by shaft misalignment and/or excessive vibration.

 When pumps are first started, the bearings may seem to run at temperatures above normal.
-Continued operation should bring the temperatures down to normal levels within 20 minutes or less.
+Continued operation should bring the temperatures down to normal levels.